Energy Savings: Why Should We Be Concerned With Conserving the Quality of the Available Energy.

 Old steam boilers ~150 kW.
 New HGA and OAB steam generators ~ 1 to 250kW

-Energy is consumed and paid -for in units of kWhr (Kilowatts multiplied by the hours used).
+Energy is consumed and paid for in units of kWh (kilowatt-hours, i.e., kilowatt-hours).

-House gas stoves for cooling are typically rated for ~7000 BTU/hr (about 2 kW) power.
+House gas stoves for cooling are typically rated at ~7000 BTU/hr (about 2 kW).

-The table below estimates possible savings when using a more electrically efficient product.
-The assumptions for the calculations below include continuous use for a year and an energy price of 1kWhr=10¢ (US cents).
-This is the approximate energy price when obtained from a reservoir like the electric grid, ample gasoline supply, or a continuous gas supply – if energy is obtained from a drainable battery, the price per watt could be even four times higher.
+The table below estimates potential savings from using a more energy-efficient product.
+The assumptions for the calculations below include continuous use for a year and an energy price of 1 kWh = 10¢ (US cents).
+This is the approximate energy price when obtained from a reservoir like the electric grid, ample gasoline supply, or a continuous gas supply; if energy is obtained from a drainable battery, the price per watt could be even four times higher.

 Reduced power consumption by: |